fred-corp/Advent-of-Code/2023/day06/README.md

 The challenge was done in JavaScript, with a timer decorator to measure the execution time.

 I solved this challenge fairly easily (in around 20min), and I was able to reuse the code from part one to solve part two.
 Part two could be a bit better as it's not very efficient and takes time to solve (around 17 seconds), but it's good enough for the challenge.

+Edit : I couldn't resist and I optimized the code a bit.
+Instead of iterating every possible hold time, I used the quadratic formula to find the amount of ways yielding a greater distance than the record, and it now takes less than 1ms to solve part two.

 To run the solution, you'll need a javascript interpreter.
 I used Node.js v21.2.0